paulpark71/eco395m-Group2-Final-Project/README.md

 ### Limitations

--   As mentioned previously, if one were to scrape gym review data with Outscraper now, the resulting data may be slightly different from ours because of place ids.
 -   We were only able to scrape 60 gyms.
 If we wanted more, we were required to apply and pay for a business license to retrieve more data.
+-   As mentioned previously, if one were to scrape gym review data with Outscraper now, the resulting data may be slightly different from ours because of place ids.
+Therefore, although we got 60 gyms, the results "senti_plus_count_basic.csv" and "count_each.csv" have only 41 places(reviews of some places are missing)
+-   However, "all count.csv" is counted based on 60 gyms that was collected at November.
 -   The gyms we collected data on have Google review ratings from 3.5 to 5.
 So, gyms with terrible to sub-par reviews (1 to 3) are not included.
 -   Google Map API selected gyms based on the searcher's location.
 That may have caused most of the gyms on our data to be around downtown area.
 -   Membership fees, which may be an interesting finding, was not included in our analysis because it would require a much more in-depth and complicated data collection/scraping.